JJ/2016-ea-languages-wcci/clojure/README.md

 4. In the REPL, write (load-file "onemax.clj"), for example, to run onemax.

-Or install leiningen
+Or install leiningen from its source.

-	sudo apt-get install leiningen

-And do
-	lein exec onemax.clj